Industry Standard

 • Collected by middlemen or dealers

-• Exported to international markets
+• Exported into international supply chains

 Juba: The Main Gold Trading Hub

-• Gold dealers and traders
+• Gold dealers

 • Jewelry shops